Violet Ranney Lang: Biography

 Lang was a founding member of the Poets’ Theatre, established in Cambridge, Massachusetts, in 1950, and took on many assignments in its productions.
 As part of the Theatre's opening night, she directed O'Hara's Try!
 Try!.
 For the premiere of her play Fire Exit, she directed, acted, and designed the sets and costumes, while handling publicity, music, and lighting.
 Anthony Lane deems it "a careful comedy, touched with pathos".
 It has been described as "a protofeminist rewrite of the myth of Orpheus and Eurydice, set in a burlesque house in New Jersey".
 It concludes with Eurydice rejecting Orpheus in favor of an independent life.
 According to one assessment, Fire Exit is "marred by a peculiar alternation between an unfamiliar hillbilly dialect and the strained grandeur of the classical allusions" but has "moments of triumph that suggest a talent which had no chance to unfold".

 Her other play I Too Have Lived in Arcadia (1954) drew upon her love affair with the painter Michael Goldberg.
 It too premiered at the Poets' Theatre.
-Reviewing a 1980 performance, Frank Rich wrote: "Though it has flashes of feminist insight and a trance- like ice-age atmosphere, a little of its heart-on-sleeve bitterness and paleon- tological imagery can go a long way."
+Reviewing a 1980 performance, Frank Rich wrote: "Though it has flashes of feminist insight and a trance- like ice-age atmosphere, a little of its heart-on-sleeve bitterness and paleontological imagery can go a long way."

 In April 1955 Lang married Bradley Sawyer Phillips (1929–1991), a painter, at Christ Church in Cambridge.

 She died of Hodgkin's disease at age 32 and was buried in the family plot in Mt.
 Auburn Cemetery following a funeral service at Christ Church.